mushkevych/launch.py/README.md

 * run test:
 ./launch.py -t
 * run PyLint:
-./launch.py -l
+./launch.py -z
-* start separate Python process by running either script or class' starter method/function:
+* start separate Python process by running either script's or class' starter method/function:
 ./launch.py --run --app APPLICATION_NAME
 * run the starter script/method within the same process, so you can see the output in the terminal:
 ./launch.py --run --app APPLICATION_NAME --interactive